cdaley/SC21-NERSC-NRE-paper/README.md

 ### TestSNAP (Kokkos)

 The script `TestSNAP_build_script.sh` builds and runs the Kokkos version of TestSNAP with both CUDA and OpenMPTarget Kokkos backends.
-The key performance metric is referred to as the grind time and measures the time to advance 1 atom step.
+The key performance metric is referred to as the grind time and measures the time in milliseconds to advance 1 atom step.
 The script runs TestSNAP 10 times with the CUDA backend and 10 times with the OpenMPTarget backend.
 The output should look like the following
 ```console
 grind time = 0.0174961 [msec/atom-step]
 ```